ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 }
 ```

-## UI Design with ncurses
+## User Interface Design with ncurses

-With the game logic and state wrapped in a neat class, it was time to write the
+With the game logic and state wrapped in a neat class, it's time to write the
 UI.
-I needed to to see what API calls ncurses provides and preferrably examples
+You need to see what API calls ncurses provides and examples of how folks
-of how folks organize their ncurses programs.
-There's an aptly named site that
+organize their ncurses programs.
+There's an aptly named site that does all those
-does all those things: [NCURSES Programming HOWTO][3].
-I can't recommend this
+things: [NCURSES Programming HOWTO][3].
+The articles provides an API walk
-site enough.
-The author walks you through the API all the while providing
-succint examples you can test and mod.
-The site also has sections explaining the
+through with clear examples you can test and mod.
+The site also has sections
-use of related ncurses libraries for menus, forms, and more.
+explaining the use of related ncurses libraries for menus, forms, and more.

-My first impression of ncurses is that it provides a simple to use C API that
-like most C APIs is very unforgiving when you get it wrong.
-RTFM really applies
+Ncurses provides a C API that like most C APIs is unforgiving when you get it
-when using just about any function in this library.
-To keep things manageable, I
+wrong.
+RTFM applies when using just about any function in this library.
+To keep
-decided to split my game into three primary views: start screen, game screen,
+things manageable, split the game into three primary views: start screen, game
-game over screen.
+screen, game over screen.

 ### Start Screen

-A simple game should have simple start menu.
-In the case of terminal snake, I
+A simple game should have a simple start menu.
+An ASCII art title banner
-decided to go with a nice ASCII art title banner followed by a menu from which
-the player could select one of three difficulty modes. ncurses can certainly
+followed by a menu from which the player selects one of three difficulty modes
-handle drawing banner and prompt text.
-However, to implement the mode menu, I
+seems fitting.
+Ncurses can certainly handle drawing banner and prompt text.
-used the `menu` library to make my life easier.
-The `menu` library extends
+However, to implement the mode menu, you should use `menu` library.
+The `menu`
-ncurses and provides wrapper functions that simplify menu creation.
+library extends ncurses and provides wrapper functions that simplify menu
+creation.

 Here's the code that displays the game start screen: